 The successful candidate will be responsible for:

-- Working without supervision as the most senior financial investigator on individual investigations into misconduct/ breaches of relevant requirements by fellow professional accountants, audit firms or actuaries.
+- Working with limited supervision on individual investigations into misconduct/ breaches of relevant requirements by fellow professional accountants, audit firms or actuaries.

 - Determining the avenues of enquiry; using expertise to identify sources of evidence and requesting provision of documentation and information.

-- Undertaking personally significant or complex areas of an investigation.
+- Undertaking significant or complex areas of an investigation.

-- Identifying and working with internal experts to clarify relevant accounting, audit, actuarial or professional standards, and ensuring the case team has a thorough understanding of technical issues.
+- Identifying and working with internal experts to clarify relevant accounting, audit, actuarial or professional standards.

 - Preparing and conducting disciplinary interviews with subject partners and external lawyers.